-You can potentially save money upfront buying products made overseas, but this will absolutely come at the cost of build quality, material quality, and quality control oversight.
+You can potentially save money upfront buying products made overseas, but this will absolutely come at the cost of build quality, materials quality, and quality control oversight.
 As a consequence you will likely experience more downtime and spend more on replacement parts, if not entirely new units.
-For this reason, we do not recommend buying gassers, pellet smoker-grills, or similar smokers that are made overseas if lasting build quality is your primary concern.
+For this reason, we do not recommend buying gas grills, pellet smoker-grills, or similar smokers that are made overseas if lasting build quality is your main concern.

 Kettle, bullet, and drum smokers are simple but effective devices.
 They demand skill and lack the mechanical and electrical features that create a forgiving and convenient cooking experience.
 This drastically reduces their cost and makes them a great option for lower budgets.

-If you’re looking for a great smoker at the cheapest possible cost (or just feeling nostalgic!), a drum smoker might be just what you’re looking for.
+If you’re looking for a great smoker at the lowest possible price (or just feeling nostalgic!), a drum smoker might be what you’re looking for.
 You can buy a kit that will allow you to turn any drum into a great smoker or spend a bit more and get a drum with the kit.
 At less than $500, drum smokers won’t break the bank and will allow you to use charcoal, wood logs/chunks, or a combination of the two.

-Pellets, gassers, and in some cases offsets are often more complicated in design and rich in features.
+Pellet grills, gas grills, and in some cases offsets are often more complicated in design and rich in features.
 The costs to design and produce them tend to be much higher.
 As a result, they command a higher price.
-You can find solid pellets, gas grills, cabinet smokers, and offset wood smokers in the $600 to $2000 range that should provide some degree of quality and reliability.
+You can find solid pellet smokers, cabinet smokers, and offset wood smokers in the $600 to $2000 range that should provide some degree of quality and reliability.

-On the higher end you can find smokers that are made in the United States using domestically sourced materials, and that is where build quality, material quality, and high performance features really stand out.
+On the higher end you can find smokers made in the United States using domestically-sourced materials and constructed by American workers.
+That is where build quality, materials quality, and high performance features really stand out.

 Top of the line smokers can cost several thousand dollars.
 That price reflects the use of the highest quality materials, a wealth of practical features, exhaustive R&D for performance and reliability, and often the costs of labor, machinery, and domestically sourced materials associated with U.S. manufacturing.

-MAK Grills is proud to stand among the few remaining truly Made in the USA brands.
+MAK Grills is proud to stand among the last of the truly Made in the USA brands.
 Many claim to be made in the United States, but at best assemble parts made overseas with no oversight.

-The steep learning curve and hands-on requirements of a stick-burner might be a rewarding challenge for you.
+The steep learning curve and hands-on requirements of a wood-burning offset smoker might be a rewarding challenge for you.
 Do your research.
 There are many different kinds, and even among offsets there are variants like reverse flow smokers that you’ll want to consider.

 After you’ve chosen a smoker you will doubtlessly find that there are many ways to use and maintain it.
 Temperature control alone can be approached in different ways.
-Some control temperatures by balancing air flow, using water pans, limiting fire size, or all of the above.
-Every machine and every cook will have its idiosyncrasies and it will take plenty of time to learn them all.
+Some units control internal temperatures by balancing air flow, using water pans, limiting fire size, or all of the above.
+Every machine and every cook has idiosyncrasies, and it takes time to learn them all.

-You need something that is built like a tank and has a small enough footprint to be easily moved across the country in a trailer.
+You need something built like a tank but with a small enough footprint to be easily moved across the country in a trailer.

 Travel shouldn’t be your only consideration though, nor is it the most important.
 Competitions demand precise timing and results every single time from both the competitors and their chosen equipment.
-Competitors must come to know and trust the equipment they use to the point that it is an extension of themselves.
-That is why the best smoker for competitor use is the one that has proved itself to be the most reliable performer in your experience.
+Competitors must come to know and trust the equipment they use, making it an extension of themselves.
+That’s why the best smoker for competition use is the one that has proved itself to be the most reliable performer in your experience.

-Sponsorships play a role, of course.
-Companies frequently incentivize competitors to use their brand of smoker.
+Sponsorship plays a role, of course.
+Companies frequently offer competitors incentives to use their brand of smoker.
 Consequently, you will find a lot of the same equipment on competition trailers.

-Competitors won’t use whatever people pay them to use though.
+Competitors won’t just use whatever people pay them to use though.
 Competition BBQ is an expensive endeavor.
 With the costs of travel, prime grade meat, high quality ingredients, rubs, sauces, tools, and equipment, competition BBQ is expensive.
-There are few winners and losing is costly.
+There are few winners, and losing is costly.

-Competitors use a lot of the same equipment because those brands set themselves apart by establishing their products as high quality, reliable performers.
+Competitors often use a lot of the same equipment because the brands they like set themselves apart with high quality, reliable products.

-In that case, capacity will be king.
-You’ll want to find something reliable that can feed an army.
+In that case, capacity is king.
+You’ll want something reliable that can feed an army.
 Brands like Ole Hickory Pits specialize in commercial units and are NSF certified.

-Reliability and the trust it brings are again key here.
-Most restaurants or caterers will own multiple large smokers, but one of them malfunctioning can still be catastrophic.
-People are counting on you to deliver, often during important events.
+Reliability and trust are again key.
+Most restaurants or caterers will own multiple large smokers, but a malfunctioning unit can still be catastrophic.
+People count on you to deliver, often during important events.
 Unexpected downtime can be devastating to your business.
 Take care to faithfully maintain your smokers according to your owners manual and best practices.

 More than likely, you just want to make great food for your friends and family.
 This is where the convenience, flavor, and versatility of pellet smoker-grills are unmatched.
-There are many advantages of pellet smoker-grills, but in short they allow you to achieve the flavor of smoking real hardwoods, with unmatched safety and convenience.
-A computer does the work for you and stainless-steel between your food and the fire, reduces the risk of flare-ups and grease fires.
+There are many advantages of pellet smoker-grills, but in short, they allow you to achieve the flavor of smoking real hardwoods, with unmatched safety and convenience.
+A computer does the work, and all you have to do is reap the rewards and the praise.

 Charcoal has a distinct flavor profile.
-Briquettes burn uniformly and are created by artificial means, often involving chemicals.
+Briquettes burn uniformly.
+They are created by artificial means, often involving chemicals.
 These chemicals can create a strong, unpleasant flavor profile on your food.
 It is common practice to start charcoal with lighter fluid.
 Avoid this at all costs.
 Kerosene will flavor the food and constitutes a real fire hazard.

 Gas and electric smokers do not create smoke on their own.
 They are essentially just heat sources that smoke when you add wood chunks, lump charcoal, or pellets to them.
 Gas grills that malfunction or burn inefficiently for any reason may also impart unwanted flavor to your food.

-Pellet smoker-grills burn with 98% efficiency, creating a clean blue smoke.
+Pellet smoker-grills burn with 98% efficiency, creating clean smoke.
 This eliminates almost all creosote and other particulates and as a result, the smoke flavor will be pleasant, but lighter.
-If you are looking for that creosote heavy flavor, you won’t find it from a pellet smoker-grill.
-MAKs create clean blue smoke and won’t create billowing white smoke or the resulting flavor profiles.
+If you want that heavy creosote flavor, you won’t find it with a pellet smoker-grill.
+You will find delicious smoke flavor easily achieved every time.

-Ultimately, the best smoker is the one you can afford, that suits your lifestyle, and that you enjoy using.
+Ultimately, the best smoker is the one you can afford, that suits your lifestyle and that you enjoy using.
 BBQ should be fun!
+Be sure to consider that when buying a smoker!
 By imparting smoke, you’re probably going to enhance the flavor of your day-to-day meals no matter which way you go.
 Do your research and make the right decision for you and your family.